JKurzer/Artillery/README.md

 ## Networking
 This plugin will:
 - Disable replication and RPCs for all played or used abilities FROM CLIENT TO SERVER.
-Clients trigger GAS abilities based on input and on replication from the server.
+Clients trigger Artillery abilities based on input and on replication from the server.
   - We are **fully server authoritative** AND clients **do not** push cues to the server.
   - HOWEVER clients do FULLY simulate all player characters down to their ability systems.
   - This is because the cloned input from bristlecone is used to literally control those actors, out of band from the replication system.